praekelt/feersum-nlu-api-wrappers/README.rst

 Installing
 **********

-Please clone this repo and have a look at the examples.
-It is recommended that you create a Python virtual environment and then follow one of the install options below to run the examples.
+Please have a look at the examples in the repo.
+It is also recommended that you create a Python virtual environment and then follow one of the install options below to run the examples.
 The examples were tested with Python 3.5 and 3.6.

 Creating a Python Virtual Environment
 =====================================